Amjad-Hamidi/Culinary-Delights/Readme.md

-# Meals Project
+# Culinary Delights

 ## 📌 About the Project
-The **Meals Project** is an interactive web application that showcases popular food categories, allowing users to explore a variety of meals in detail.
+The **Culinary Delights** is an interactive web application that showcases popular food categories, allowing users to explore a variety of meals in detail.
 The project is designed with a modern and attractive user interface, making it easy to navigate and discover new meals.

 ## ✨ Features
 - **Dynamic Meal Categories**: Users can browse through various meal categories such as appetizers, main courses, desserts, and beverages.